-- Position 1 Parking brake is applied and front wheel is locked. - (2) Position 2 - 1 Parking brake is released. - Before moving the truck be sure the parking brake is released. - (1) This switch is used to operate head lamps.
-Press this switch to turn on head lamps.
+- Position 1

+Parking brake is applied and front wheel is locked.

+- (2) Position 2

+- Parking brake is released.

+- Before moving the truck be sure the parking brake is released.

-6) HAZARD SWITCH (option)
+5) HAZARD SWITCH (option)

-- (1) Use when emergency situation or while loading operation.※ If the switch is left on for a long time while the engine does - not run, the battery would be dead(discharged).
+- (1) Use when emergency situation or while loading operation. - If the switch is left on for a long time while the engine does not run, the battery would be dead(discharged).

-7) REAR WORK LAMP SWITCH (option)
+6) REAR WORK LAMP SWITCH (option)